dmbarbour/glas/docs/GlasApps.md

 These optimizations are non-trivial and won't immediately be available for glas systems.
 Short term, we might be limited to single-threaded event loops or state machines.

-## Ephemeral Types
+## Abstract Types and Lifespans

-A very useful concept for transactions is that some abstract types are 'ephemeral', restricted to use within the current transaction.
-Ephemeral types cannot be stored into persistent state, but they may be 'stable' in context of incremental computing and subject to caching in a *transaction loop*.
+Consider a few broad lifespans for data:

-Most abstract types should be ephemeral in glas systems, including nominative types, first class functions, database keys.
-The motive is to simplify live coding and persistence, discovery and disruption, authorization and revocation.
-One exception to this rule is abstraction to protect performance of *accelerated representations*, such as graphs, sets, and unboxed matrices.
+* *persistent* - plain old data or abstract *accelerated representations* (e.g. for sets, graphs, or unboxed matrices).
+Persistent data can be stored persistently and shared between apps.

-When serialized, ephemeral types might be concretely represented as indices into transaction-specific tables, perhaps protected via HMAC.
+* *runtime* - includes abstract reference to open file handles, network sockets, or the OS process.
+Runtime data is stored in memory between transactions within a single OS process.

-Beyond ephemeral types, we might benefit from other temporal scopes:
+* *ephemeral* - bound to the current transaction or even to a frame on the call stack.
+Although ephemeral types cannot be stored between transactions, they may be 'stable' in context of incremental computing or memoization.

-* Process lifespan - applicable to 'in-memory' database region, file handles, TCP connections, GUI windows, and so on.
-Effectively ephemeral to any remote process.
+In glas systems, many abstract types are ephemeral including first-class functions or objects, nominative types, and database keys.
+This is intended to simplify live coding, remote procedure calls, and access control and revocation.
+Of course, programmers can always model scripts as persistent data.

-* Method call lifespan - useful for local variable references or representing closures on the call stack.
-Similar use cases as the Rust borrow checker.
+When serialized (e.g. in context of remote procedure calls) abstract ephemeral and runtime types may be represented concretely as external reference indices into transaction-specific tables, and protected against forgery or reuse by including a transaction-local HMAC or access token.

-Ephemeral types can feasibly be tracked and checked at runtime, but static analysis is preferable.
+*Aside:* Note that lifespan is independent of computation time.
+For example, an optimizer can propagate ephemeral constants at compile-time, caching the result.

 ## Transactional Remote Procedure Calls